Storm in Mississippi leaves one dead, others injured

 While the worst of the damage was noted in Missouri and Arkansas, severe weather, including hail and high winds, was reported from northeast Texas through Pennsylvania and into New York, said Bill Bunting, a meteorologist with the National Weather Service's Storm Prediction Center.

+Bunting said it appeared one or more tornadoes may have touched down overnight in Missouri and Arkansas but the swirling winds were not yet confirmed as twisters.

-In Arkansas, at least four people were taken to the hospital with injuries attributed to the severe weather on Wednesday after a twister tore through a church near the town of Clinton, damaging several buildings and uprooting trees, officials said.
+In Arkansas at least four people were earlier taken to the hospital with injuries attributed to the severe weather after an apparent twister tore through a church near the town of Clinton, damaging several buildings and uprooting trees, officials said.

-The tornado was an EF-2, with wind speeds of up to 135 miles per hour, according to the National Weather Service.
-The tornado, which traveled a 17-mile path and was 400 yards wide, destroyed five houses, it said.

-In the suburbs of Chicago and in parts of Indiana, several areas near rivers were under flood warnings due to heavy rains over the last 48 hours, according to the National Weather Service.

 Eight homes and a church were destroyed in the north-central part of Arkansas, officials said, and electricity was knocked out to some 4,000 customers.